hivejs/docs/client-side.md

 ### editor
 The default implementation is hive-ui-editor.

-#### editor.registerEditor(type:String, editorSetup:Function*)
+#### editor.registerEditor(name:String, type:String, description:String, editoreditorSetup:Function*(editor:Element))
-Registers an editor for a given ot type.
-The `editorSetup` function should load the editor and append any DOM elements as children of `#editor`.
+Registers an editor called `name` for a given ot `type` with a `description`.
+The `editorSetup` function should load the editor and append any DOM elements as children of the element passed as `editor`.
 It should return a gulf Document.
+Editor names must be unique and are used for displaying options together with `description`s.

+### editor.createEditor(name:String, el:Element)
+Creates an editor by `name` inside `el`.

+### editor.askForEditorWithType(type:String)
+Returns the editor name if only one is available for the passed `type`.
+If more are available, adds a dialog box to `document.body` which allows the user to choose between the available ones and returns the editors's name.

 ## Client-side hooks